zoxpx/pxdocs/content/cloud-references/deployment-arch/_index.md

 series: arch-references
 ---

-There are 2 primary approaches you can take when architecting your Portworx deployment on cloud.
+There are 2 primary approaches you can take when architecting your Portworx deployment.

 * A) **Disaggregated** where the storage nodes are separate from the compute nodes